x1nixmzeng/mystiv-loc-tools/README.md

-﻿# Myst IV Locale Tools
+﻿# Myst IV Tools

-This project is a collection of translation tools for Myst IV.
+This project is a collection of tools to translate Myst IV.

 For general game format discussions visit [XeNTaX][1].

 ## Tools

-### M4B (Myst IV Binary file)
+### M4B Files

-This is a packed data container.
-Use `myst_m4b.exe`:
+This tool extracts and repacks the contents of the binary data container used by Myst IV.

+Use the tool `myst_m4b.exe`.
 Usage:

      List files    myst_m4b l file.m4b
      Extract files myst_m4b e file.m4b folder
      Pack folder   myst_m4b p folder file.m4b

 To compile, run this the batch script `compile.bat`.

-### BIN (Binary file)
+### BIN Files

-This is a serialized binary file used by Myst IV.
-This table lists the supported tools:
+Binary files contain different types of content by by Myst IV.
+This table lists the tools:

 | Type     | Extract | Repack | Tool               | Build script  |
 |----------|:-------:|:------:|--------------------|---------------|